 Lunch is included for you and we will accommodate all dietary needs/requests as long as it's noted on your waiver form.

-It's usually a mix of wraps/sandwhiches and home baked goods.
-Water and tea is available, but we recommend bringing a personal water bottle.
+It's usually a mix of wraps/sandwiches and home-baked goods.
+Water and tea are available, but we recommend bringing a personal water bottle.
 Coffee is not provided, so you may like to bring your own.

 Yes!
-12 is the minimum age, and students age 12-17 must ski with a parent.
-Age 12-18 the parent must still cosign the liability waiver and accept responsibility.
+12 is the minimum age, and minors aged 12-17 must ski with a parent.
+Parents of children aged 12-18 must cosign the liability waiver and accept responsibility.

 No, of course not!